-Any connectors that are exposed to outdoors or even in humid or dusty environments should be weatherproofed.
-If you are using bulk cable and crimping your own ends there is an included solution on most cameras to weatherproof the connectors.
-If you are using pre made ethernet cable or BNC cameras you will need to weatherproof using an "out of box" solution such as a junction box or weather sealing tape kits.
+Connectors that are exposed to any outdoor, humid, or even dusty environments should be weatherproofed.
+If you are using bulk cable and crimping your own ends, there is an included solution with our IP cameras to weatherproof the connectors.
+If you are using pre-made ethernet cable or BNC cameras you will need to weatherproof your connections using an "out of box" solution such as a junction box or weather sealing tape.

-Step 1: Make sure you have all your parts placed on the ethernet wire before you crimp on your RJ45 connector.
+Step 1: Make sure you have all the weatherproofing parts placed on the ethernet cable before you crimp on your RJ45 connector.